-Age 5 to 8
+Ages 5 to 8

 Screening for disorders and health issues

 Your pediatrician is also on the lookout for any health concerns that might appear around this age that could make school harder for your child.
-This can include minor conditions like trouble with eyesight or more serious conditions like asthma or heart issues.
-Pediatricians are also focused on nutrition, and they can provide information on how your family can work balanced meals into your family’s diet.
+This can include minor conditions or more serious conditions like asthma or heart issues.
+Pediatricians are also focused on nutrition, and they can provide information on how to work balanced meals into your family’s diet.

-Age 9 to 12
+Ages 9 to 12

 All about puberty

-Age 13 to 18
+Ages 13 to 18

 Evaluating social and emotional needs